LolitaDias/Matplotlib-Pharmaceutical-Treatment-Result-Analysis/README.md

-# Matplotlib Homework - The Power of Plots
+# Matplotlib Homework - Pharmaceutical-Treatment-Result-Analysis

-## Background

 What good is data without a good plot to tell the story?